 One of the worlds leading sports brands has jumped onto the additive manufacturing train.
 In a major reveal, Adidas announced their plans to launch the Futurecraft 4D which will have the worlds first mass produced 3D printed midsoles.
 The company has experimented with 3D printing before, but never on this scale.
 As of now, they have plans to produce 5,000 in the first batch this year.
 They plan to make a 100,000 sneakers by 2018.

 The company has partnered with Carbon for this venture.
 They are the only company that can supply both incredible print speeds as well as advanced 3D printing materials that are needed for a midsole.
 For this project Adidas uses a custom-built version of the Carbon M2 3D printer.

 The business strategy for this line of footwear is also worthy of note.
-While this is just the first step, the company has elaborated on possible directions of their 3D printed ventures.
+While this is just the first step, the company has elaborated on possible directions of their ventures.

 While the company has not announced a price, it has stated that the shoes are going to be in the premium price range.
 This is to be expected considering that the initial run of the sneakers will be quite limited.

 Featured Image retrieved from Adidas.